MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 When you use the [Common Data Service connector](connections/connection-common-data-service.md) to access a Dataverse environment, data requests go to the environment instance directly, without passing through Azure API Management.
 More information: [Data call flow with the Common Data Service connector](execution-phases-data-flow.md#data-call-flow-with-the-common-data-service-connector-for-dataverse-environments)

 > [!TIP]
-> When custom entities<!--note from editor: Is "entities" okay here?--> are used in Dataverse, additional security configuration might be required for users to be able to view the records with canvas apps.
+> When custom entities are used in Dataverse, additional security configuration might be required for users to be able to view the records with canvas apps.
 More information: [Security concepts in Dataverse](https://docs.microsoft.com/power-platform/admin/wp-security-cds), [Configure user security to resources in an environment](https://docs.microsoft.com/power-platform/admin/database-security), and [Security roles and privileges](https://docs.microsoft.com/power-platform/admin/security-roles-privileges)

-A canvas app connected to Dataverse might perform slowly if it runs client-heavy scripting such as **Filter By** or **JOIN**<!--note from editor: Edit okay, to be parallel with other occurrences of all-caps JOIN?--> client-side instead of server-side.<!--note from editor: Alternatively, this could be "...at the client side instead of the server side."
-There's no hyphen when used as a noun, but there is a hyphen when used as an adjective or adverb.-->
+A canvas app connected to Dataverse might perform slowly if it runs client-heavy scripting such as **Filter By** or **JOIN** client-side instead of server-side.

 Use [Dataverse views](../model-driven-apps/create-edit-views.md) when possible.
 A view with the required join or filter criteria helps reduce the overhead of using an entire table.
-For instance, if you need to join entities<!--note from editor: Is "entities" okay here?--> and filter their data, you can [define a view](../model-driven-apps/create-edit-views.md#places-where-you-can-access-the-view-editor-to-create-or-edit-views) by joining them and define only the columns you require.
+For instance, if you need to join entities and filter their data, you can [define a view](../model-driven-apps/create-edit-views.md#places-where-you-can-access-the-view-editor-to-create-or-edit-views) by joining them and define only the columns you require.
 Then you can use this view in your app, which creates this overhead at the server side for the join/filter operation instead of the client side.
 This method reduces not only the extra operations, but also data transmission.
 For information about editing filter and sort criteria, go to [Edit filter criteria](../model-driven-apps/edit-filter-criteria.md).

 ## Performance considerations for the Excel connector

-The [Excel connector](connections/connection-excel.md)<!--note from editor: Edit okay?--> provides connectivity from a canvas app to the data in a table in an Excel file.
-This connector has limitations compared to other data sources&mdash;for example, limited [delegable](delegation-overview.md) functions&mdash;which restrict the canvas app to loading data from the table only up to 2,000 records<!--note from editor: Suggest removing the link.
-It goes to a section that doesn't give any more detail than the link you supplied earlier in the sentence.-->.
+The [Excel connector](connections/connection-excel.md) provides connectivity from a canvas app to the data in a table in an Excel file.
+This connector has limitations compared to other data sources&mdash;for example, limited [delegable](delegation-overview.md) functions&mdash;which restrict the canvas app to loading data from the table only up to 2,000 records.
 To load more than 2,000 records, partition your data in different data tables as additional data sources.

 Let's take a look at the common performance problems with using Excel as the data source for canvas apps, and how to resolve them.